Dichapetalum cymosum

-Dichapetalum cymosum, commonly known as gifblaar from Afrikaans, or occasionally by its English translation, poison leaf, is a small prostrate shrub occurring in northern parts of Southern Africa in the family Dichapetalaceae.
-It is notable as a common cause of lethal cattle poisoning in this region and is considered one of the 'big 6' toxic plants of cattle in South Africa.
-A 1996 estimate of plant poisonings in South Africa attributes 8% of cattle mortality caused by poisonous plants to it.
+Dichapetalum cymosum, commonly known as gifblaar in Afrikaans or occasionally by its English translation, poison leaf, is a small prostrate shrub in the family Dichapetalaceae, native to northern parts of Southern Africa.
+It is notable as a common cause of lethal cattle poisoning in this region and is considered one of the "big 6" most toxic plants to cattle in South Africa.
+A 1996 estimate of plant poisonings in South Africa attributed 8% of all cattle mortality caused by poisonous plants to gifblaar.
 The majority (70%) of fatal cases are in Limpopo province, with 10% each in North West, Mpumalanga, and Gauteng.
-Fluoroacetate, the poison used to synthetically produce Compound 1080 used extensively in New Zealand, occurs in all parts of the plant and is responsible for the toxic effects shown.
+The primary toxic principal is fluoroacetate, used to synthetically produce the mammal poison Compound 1080, and occurs in all parts of the plant.

-Toxic effects include vomiting, seizures, and an irregular heartbeat, and death can occur in as little as a few hours.
+Symptoms of gifblaar toxicity include vomiting, seizures, and an irregular heartbeat, and death can occur in as little as a few hours.
 This poison is known as "the poison that keeps on killing" because the toxin stays in the body after the animal dies, so if a predator eats the animal, the predator gets poisoned, and so on up the food chain.
-It can easily kill small mammals such as rats, earning it the name "ratbane"; it was banned for commercial use in the United States in 1972 by the Environmental Protection Agency.
+Even small amounts can kill small mammals such as rats, earning it the name "ratbane".
 Dichapetalum cymosum was first recognised as toxic by the early Voortrekkers entering the Transvaal, who were probably alerted to its lethality by natives living in the region.